AlexandraDuta/Version-control-exercises/README.md

-# version-control-exercises
+# Version-control-exercises
-Week 2: dPrep (fall 2021 sem)
+#Week 2: dPrep (fall 2021 sem)

+#This repository is used for practicing with the Github